Florida Car Inspection Laws

 Vehicle Inspections in the United States

-In comparison to Florida’s less aggressive laws, in many states a vehicle inspection involves both safety and/or emissions testing.
+In comparison to Florida’s vehicle inspection laws, which are less aggressive, in many states, a vehicle inspection involves both safety and/or emissions testing.

 During a vehicle safety test, several vehicle components are often tested, including: